Vietnam.vn - Nền tảng quảng bá Việt Nam

 Each square meter of land in Dubai currently costs an average of 3,515-7,287 USD.
 Thus, 700 square kilometers of reclaimed land and artificial islands have a minimum value of 246,000 billion USD - more than 5 times the current GDP of Vietnam.

-When infrastructure in these areas is well-prepared and investment-friendly policies are enacted, foreign capital will flow in strongly.
-That is exactly what Dubai did: the government invested relatively little in initial infrastructure but triggered hundreds of billions of dollars in investment from the private sector and international.
+Once the infrastructure in these areas is in place and investment-friendly policies are in place, foreign capital will flow in.
+That is what Dubai did: the government invested relatively little in initial infrastructure but triggered hundreds of billions of dollars in private and international investment.

-According to data from the Dubai Land Department, the total value of real estate transactions in Dubai alone will reach $207 billion in 2024.
-This shows the clear effect of infrastructure, policy, and private investment leverage.
+According to data from the Dubai Land Department, the total value of real estate transactions in Dubai city alone will reach 207 billion USD in 2024.
+This shows the clear effect of infrastructure leverage, policy, and private investment.

 Ho Chi Minh City can absolutely learn from Dubai by building a maritime economic zone with special status, similar to the Dubai Maritime City model.